coffeewhisky/coffeewhisky.github.io/about.md

 - Jo Confesso – Jaume Cabré
 - The Humans – Matt Haig
 - The Hunger Games – Suzanne Collins
-- and anything by Neil Gaiman or Terry Pratchett!
+- anything by Neil Gaiman or Terry Pratchett